AyeAreEm/web-ayemovies/ideas.md

 ## Problem
     I might have to change the list of movies and shit into a json file that then is converted to a list of objects.

+## Viewing the movie / show
+    So, the website redirects the user to where the actual video is being held.
+    But it doesn't look great on mobile.
+It's alright with desktop so there is no need to change it there.

+## Solution
+    For tv shows on mobile,
+        - When the episode button is clicked, get the preview image and replace it with an iframe with the src (with can be passed in as a parameter)

+    For movies on mobile
+        - When the preview img is clicked, replace it with an iframe with the src
+        - Maybe use a dataset on the img and get it from the function